Best Practices

 That said, Morgan Short points out that what often kills great content isn’t a lack of audience fit.
 It’s a lack of risk-taking: “More often than not, the problem I run into is actually yes, it has good audience fit, yes, it aligns with our strategy and feels really fresh and cool.
 But then it never sees the light of day.”

 This usually comes down to a lack of buy-in, or a poorly defined list of stakeholders.
-Morgan’s advice is to "ensure that everyone who needs to sign off is identified right away at the beginning of the process, bought into the vision from the start.
-Obviously, there might be a little bit more upfront work to do that, but in the end, if everyone's aligned with the strategy, then your idea is going to have a better chance of seeing the light of day.”
+If that is the wall your best ideas keep hitting, our playbook on getting internal buy-in for your content strategy covers how to line up sign-off before an idea stalls.
+Morgan’s advice is to “ensure that everyone who needs to sign off is identified right away at the beginning of the process, bought into the vision from the start.
+Obviously, there might be a little bit more upfront work to do that, but in the end, if everyone’s aligned with the strategy, then your idea is going to have a better chance of seeing the light of day.”

 Once you’ve got that buy-in, it may well be worth taking a chance on a more imaginative content approach, says Trish.